Deep-Dey1/Nav-Voice-Assistive-Device/README.md

 # Nav-Voice-Assistive-Device
-This repository contains the code base and working performance report of NavVoice "An Artificial Intelligence based Assistive Device for blind peoples"
+This repository contains the code base and performance analysis of NavVoice "An Artificial Intelligence based Assistive Device for blind peoples"